hoffmangroup/newmap/docs/source/umap.rst

 There are minor differences between the ``unique.uint8`` datasets that would have been generated from Umap, and the current datasets generated from newmap.

-1. Only the following k-mer lengths were in Umap: 24,36,50,100,150,200
+In most cases, only the following k-mer lengths were in Umap unique files: 24,36,50,100,150,200
-2. K-mers overlapping specifically with dinucleotide sequence ``N`` were not considered unique and were excluded as candidates.
-Notably this criteria did not include any soft-masked regions with ``n`` or all other possible ambiguous characters.

 Mappability files
 ^^^^^^^^^^^^^^^^^